Honors & Awards

 Sterup was a reserve at tackle and appeared in Nebraska’s wins over Southern Miss, Arkansas State, Idaho State and Minnesota.

-Sterup redshirted in his first year in the program and worked on the scout team.
+Sterup redshirted in his first season and was a standout on the scout team line.

 Before Nebraska (Hastings St. Cecilia HS)

-Sterup was a standout performer for Coach Carl Tesmer at Hastings St. Cecilia High School, helping the Bluehawks to back-to-back state championships in 2009 and 2010.
-As a senior, Sterup led an offensive line that paved the way for more than 3,500 rushing yards en route to a second straight 13-0 season.
-In addition to his dominant play on the offensive line, Sterup also saw time on defense and racked up 58 tackles and four sacks.
+Sterup was a standout for Coach Carl Tesmer at Hastings St. Cecilia High School, helping the Bluehawks to back-to-back state championships in 2009 and 2010.
+As a senior, Sterup led an offensive line that paved the way for more than 3,500 rushing yards en route to a 13-0 season.
+Sterup also saw time on defense and racked up 58 tackles and four sacks.

 Sterup was regarded as one of the top 30 offensive tackle prospects in the country by Rivals.com, which also listed him as the top player in Nebraska.
-At 6-8, Sterup was among the tallest Husker recruits ever, with 6-8 offensive tackle Tom Punt (1988-90) the tallest known football letterwinner in school history.
+Sterup was among the tallest Husker recruits ever, with 6-8 offensive tackle Tom Punt (1988-90) the tallest known football letterwinner in school history before Sterup’s arrival.

-Sterup also starred in basketaball where he was among the team leaders in scoring and rebounding and helped the Bluehawks to a 19-6 record.
+Sterup was among the team leaders in scoring and rebounding in basketball and helped the Bluehawks to a 19-6 record.
 St. Cecilia captured three straight Class C-1 basketball titles from 2008 to 2010.
 Sterup only visited Nebraska but had numerous other offers, including Iowa, Wisconsin, Notre Dame, Minnesota, Stanford and UCLA.